hotio/website/docs/containers/plex.md

 ## Plex Beta

-If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_BETA_INSTALL="yes"`.
+If you are a Plex Pass subscriber, you can enable the install of beta builds with `-e PLEX_BETA_INSTALL="true"`.
 When the container starts, a version check is done for the latest beta and installed if a newer version is found.

 ## Environment variables PLEX_ADVERTISE_URL and PLEX_NO_AUTH_NETWORKS